proofofgame/find_to_earn/README.md

 set-factor: Sets the multiplier for the number of tokens received after claiming treasure.
 Only callable by the contract owner.

+deposit: Deposit SIP-010 tokens in contract.
+Only callable by the contract owner.

+withdraw: Withdrawal SIP-010 tokens from contract.
+Only callable by the contract owner.

+send: Send SIP-010 tokens to player.
+Only callable by the contract owner.

+deposit-stx: Deposit STX in contract.
+Only callable by the contract owner.

+withdraw-stx: Withdrawal STX from contract.
+Only callable by the contract owner.

+send-stx: Send STX to player.
+Only callable by the contract owner.

 claim-five: Mints 5 NFTs.

 claim-treasure-phase-1: Checks the chest at the first rarity level.